 Safe Kids is an app from Kaspersky which is a renowned antivirus company.
 It is a cross-platform application that comes with a 7-day free trial.
 To keep your kids safe, it provides tons of features.
 To start with, Safe Kids can block content irrelevant to kids on the browser (Kaspersky’s browser only).
 As per your kid’s age, Safe Kids will automatically hide the apps which are inappropriate by the age group.

-Not just that, you can set up a boundary which if crossed will notify you on your phone.
+Not just that, you can set up a boundary that if crossed will notify you on your phone.

-If children try to install a new application on their iPhone, the supervisor will get a notification for the approval.
-There are various settings and features that parents can enable, but our favorite feature is the website categories.
+If children try to install a new application on their iPhones, the parent will get a notification for approval.
+There are various settings and features that parents can enable, but my favorite feature is the website categories.
 In website categories, you can enable or disable a few searches which you might not want your kids to do.

 Safe Kids is an economical option for iPhone users.
-Because of that, it misses out on important features like phone locking and selecting specific apps as per parent’s choice.
-However, it has location and geofences settings (safe area) which will provide alerts as the kids leave or enter that boundary.
+Because of that, it misses out on important features like phone locking and selecting specific apps as per parents’ choice.
+However, it has location and geofence settings (safe area) which will provide alerts as the kids leave or enter that boundary.

 Also, it supports iOS 10 or above which will be a pleasant surprise for parents whose children have older iPhones.